saucelabs/sauce-docs/docs/web-apps/automated-testing/_partials/_advanced-cypress.md

 ### Filtering Tests Using Cucumber Tags

-When running Cypress test along with Cucumber, you can use Cucumber tags to select which test should run using [cucumber's tag expressions](https://cucumber.io/docs/cucumber/api/?lang=javascript#tags).
+When running Cypress test along with Cucumber, you can use tags to select which test should run using [Cucumber's tag expressions](https://cucumber.io/docs/cucumber/api/?lang=javascript#tags).

 ```
 saucectl run --env CYPRESS_TAGS="(@smoke or @ui) and (not @slow)"